JuliaPy/Conda.jl/README.md

 [CondaBinDeps](https://github.com/JuliaPackaging/CondaBinDeps.jl)
 package.

-## Using a pre-existing Conda installation
+## Manually specifying Conda directory

-To use a pre-existing Conda installation, first create an environment for `Conda.jl` and then set the `CONDA_JL_HOME` environment variable to the full path of the environment.
+To manually specify the conda directory, for example, to use a pre-existing Conda installation, first create an environment for
+`Conda.jl` and then set the `CONDA_JL_HOME` environment variable to the full path of the environment.
 You have to rebuild `Conda.jl` and many of the packages that use it after this.